ionic-team/stencil-site/docs/testing/playwright/03-api.md

 ## `createConfig` Function

-**Signature:** `createConfig(overrides?: CreateStencilPlaywrightConfigOptions): Promise<PlaywrightTestConfig>`
+**Signature:** `createConfig(overrides?: Partial<PlaywrightTestConfig>): Promise<PlaywrightTestConfig>`

 Returns a [Playwright test configuration](https://playwright.dev/docs/test-configuration#introduction).

 `overrides`, as the name implies, will overwrite the default configuration value(s) if supplied.
-These values can include any valid Playwright config option as well as some options to override specific values in the config options related to the Stencil integration:
+These values can include any valid Playwright config option.
+Changing option values in a nested object will use a "deep merge" to combine the default and overridden values.
+So, creating a config like the following:

-- `webServerCommand`: This can be specified to change the command that will run to start the Stencil dev server.
-Defaults to `npm start -- --no-open`.
-- `webServerTimeout`: This can be specified to change the amount of time (in milliseconds) Playwright will wait for the dev server to start.
-Defaults to 60000 (60 seconds).

 ```ts title="playwright.config.ts"
 import { expect } from '@playwright/test';